roc-lang/roc/www/content/abilities.md

 The `Decoding` Ability defines `decoder` which can be used with an Decoder to de-serialise from bytes to Roc values using the `Decoding.fromBytesPartial` and `Decoding.fromBytes` functions.

-Decoding for `Dict` values **has not been implemened**, see [#5294](https://github.com/roc-lang/roc/issues/5294) for more details.
+Decoding for `Dict` values **has not been implemented**, see [#5294](https://github.com/roc-lang/roc/issues/5294) for more details.
 If you would like to help implement this, please let us know.

 **Example** showing the use of `Decoding.fromBytes` to decode a Roc `List (U32, Str)` from a [JSON](https://www.json.org/json-en.html) encoded string.